Tips for expatriates in Ireland

 Ireland's favourite cities for expatriates

 Dublin, Cork y Galway are the three cities preferred by the expatriates who migrate in seeking employment or a good level of English.
-The Irish capital offers a multitude of cultural and leisure options.
+The Irish capital offers a multitude of options as Barcelona and leisure.
 It is famous for the festivals and for its nightlife at the famous Temple Bar.
 As one of the best areas the house prices is significantly more expensive than in other Irish cities.
 The city of Cork is famous for being the gastronomic capital of Ireland y Galwayalso known as the "Irish Granada", is the ideal destination for bohemians.

 These are some of them curiosities about the country: